Giorgos Stathakis: Political career

 Stathakis was first elected as a Member of the Hellenic Parliament for Chania in the May 2012 Greek legislative election.
 He was re-elected in the June 2012 legislative election and in the January 2015 legislative election.

 Stathakis is reportedly seen as "more market-friendly" than most of his colleagues in Syriza.
 Alexis Tsipras has reportedly said that Stathakis is "so valuable that if he didn't exist he would have to be invented".

 Before Syriza came to power following the 2015 legislative election, Stathakis served as the shadow development minister in the Shadow Cabinet of Alexis Tsipras.
 In an interview with the Financial Times before the 2015 legislative election, Stathakis set out Syriza's plan to crack down on Greek oligarchs if it won the election.

 Following the 2015 legislative election, Stathakis was appointed as the Minister of Economy, Infrastructure, Shipping and Tourism in the cabinet of Alexis Tsipras.

-Stathakis was named as a potential replacement for Yanis Varoufakis after he resigned as Minister for Finance on 6 July 2015, following the resounding 'No' vote in the Greek bailout referendum.
+Stathakis was named as a potential replacement for Yanis Varoufakis after he resigned as Minister for Finance on 6 July 2015, following Tsipras' decision to disregard the resounding 'No' vote in the Greek bailout referendum and cave in to the creditors' demand that Greek accepted a new bailout package without any debt relief.
 He was later appointed as the economy minister.
 During his tenure it was revealed that he failed to report thirty-eight properties and €1.8m in his assets declaration of 2011.
 A parliamentary committee is investigating the revelations.